dryty93/Lan_Tran/README.md

 Lantuosir is a constructed language that I created based on Latin (and it's variants) & Bantu languages.
 It is developed as a fantasy lingua franca for the African Diaspora.
 The main influences are Spanish, English, and Yoruba.
-To use Lan_Tran just input what you would like to translate in lower case letters without using punctuation marks (I am still developing this part of the language).
+To use Lan_Tran just input what you would like to translate without using punctuation marks (I am still developing this part of the language).
 At this time, Lan_Tran supports English to Lantuosir translation.
 It is an essential tool to begin writing in the Lantuosir and studying it.